 Below are some of the programs NEWMA administers and/or promotes to encourage children and teens to consider pursuing a manufacturing career.

-ACADEMIC & CAREER PLANNING TOOLKIT - Provides schools with yearly updated resources that promote manufacturing careers.
+ACADEMIC & CAREER PLANNING TOOLKIT - Provides schools with yearly, specific updated resources that promote manufacturing careers.

 ALL STARS - The All Stars magazines provide career awareness.
 Alliance member companies nominate their employees to be spotlighted in the annual magazine.
 The magazine's online version features three-minute video clips of each winner discussing their job and information about their company.
 Over 200,000 copies have been distributed.